On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: ERROR DETECTION AND CORRECTION

 \section{ERROR DETECTION AND CORRECTION}

-\looseness=-1Since Graphoid-redundant tests are unlikely to contradict the given tests, they are unlikely to reveal errors in the given tests (which does not mean that such rare contradictions are uninformative).
+Since GA-redundant tests are unlikely to contradict the given tests, they are unlikely to reveal errors in the given tests (which does not mean that such rare contradictions are uninformative).
 Moreover, the absence of contradictions might even give the misleading impression of evidence for a model \dominik{and, for instance, way suggest evidence for a causal DAG although there isn't}, as we will discuss more formally in \cref{ex:graphoid_hurts_correction}.
-Therefore, we will \emph{detect} and \emph{correct} errors with purely graphically redundant tests in the following. \todo{Put back sentence to end of previous section?}
+Therefore, we will \emph{detect} and \emph{correct} errors with PGM-redundant tests in the following. \todo{Put back sentence to end of previous section?}